Paul Goldschmidt: Personal life

-Goldschmidt met his wife, Amy, during his freshman year at Texas State and they married in October 2010.
-The couple have two children, a son and a daughter.
-Goldschmidt, who was raised Catholic, became an evangelical Protestant as an adult.
-In September 2013, Goldschmidt graduated from the University of Phoenix with a Bachelor of Science degree in management.
+Goldschmidt met his wife during his freshman year at Texas State, and they married in October 2010.
+They have two children.
+In September 2013, he graduated from the University of Phoenix with a Bachelor of Science degree in management.
+Goldschmidt was raised Catholic by his mother but says he became a Christian as an adult in about 2014 while playing in Arizona.

 Goldschmidt owned a home in Scottsdale, Arizona, selling it in 2020.
-That same year, he bought a home in Palm Beach Gardens, Florida, purchasing it from South African golfer Louis Oosthuizen.
+That same year, he bought a home in Palm Beach Gardens, Florida, which he purchased from professional golfer Louis Oosthuizen.

 During his tenure with the Diamondbacks, Goldschmidt set up a charity, called "Goldy's Fund 4 Kids".
-His charity has hosted bowling events, which raises funds for Phoenix Children's Hospital.
+His charity hosted bowling events that raised money for Phoenix Children's Hospital.